Polyvinylcarbazole

 Polyvinylcarbazole (PVK) is a temperature-resistant thermoplastic polymer produced by radical polymerization from the monomer N-vinylcarbazole.
 It is a photoconductive polymer and thus the basis for photorefractive polymers and organic light-emitting diodes.

 History

 Polyvinylcarbazole was discovered by the chemists Walter Reppe (1892-1969), Ernst Keyssner and Eugen Dorrer and patented by I.G.
 Farben in the USA in 1937.
-PVC was the first polymer whose photoconductivity was known.
+PVK was the first polymer whose photoconductivity was known.
 Starting in the 1960s, further polymers of this kind were sought.

 Production

 Polyvinylcarbazole is obtained from N-vinylcarbazole by radical polymerization in various ways.
 It can be produced by suspension polymerization at 180 °C with sodium chloride and potassium chromate as catalyst.
 Alternatively, AIBN can also be used as a radical starter or a Ziegler-Natta catalyst.

 Properties

 Physical properties

 PVK can be used at temperatures of up to 160 - 170 °C and is therefore a temperature-resistant thermoplastic.
 The electrical conductivity changes depending on the illumination.
 For this reason, PVK is classified as a semiconductor or photoconductor.
 The polymer is extremely brittle, but the brittleness can be reduced by copolymerization with a little isoprene.